 The Adelaide Business School offers a suite of programs which equip students with the latest cutting-edge business analytics tools that employers are looking for.
 Our flagship Master of Business Analytics program provides comprehensive coverage in using the most popular software and coding packages utilised by industry (including STATA, SAS and R) and a thorough foundation in business studies so you can understand and interpret the data you analyse for business.

 What will I study?

-Through the available electives, you also have the choice to shape the Master of Business Analytics to your career aspirations.
+Through the available electives, you also have the choice to shape the Master of Business Analytics at The University of Adelaide to your career aspirations.
 You may choose to design your degree to be more focused on computing and coding aspects.
 Or, you may wish to gain more knowledge of statistics and how they are used in business fields.
 Alternatively, you may choose from a wide range of business courses, including Accounting, Finance, Management, Marketing and Entrepreneurship, so you understand and speak the language of Business.

 Demand for business data specialists, across the globe, with the capability to generate data-driven business solutions is soaring.
 According to the 2020 Future of Jobs report, produced by the World Economic Forum, demand for Data Analytics and Big Data Specialists has grown significantly.
 Of the Australian companies surveyed in the report, over 90% plan to invest in new technologies for Data Analytics.
 Now is the time to study a Master of Business Analytics.

 Given this acceleration in demand for data specialists, job opportunities within the business analytics domain can be found across government, business and not-for-profit organisations.
 There is not a single industry, from entertainment, to mining, to consumer products, where business analytics does not provide a competitive advantage for companies.

 - Consumer analyst